JohnnyMa/reference/docs/javascript.md

 }
 // Pass in isEven as the callback function printMsg(isEven, 4);
-// => The number 4 is an even number: True.
+// => The number 4 is an even number: true.
 ```

 ### 数组方法 .reduce()